joseluisgomezcecena/ws_form_wordpress_admin/codeigniter/README.md

 <!--
 [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
-This a Socket.io and PHP Application that allows you to send and receive messages in real time.
-It is a barebones application that can be used as a starting point for a more complex application.
+This is an admin panel that connects to several wordpress databases, this project was built for adminsystems.mx
 <!--
 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others